franzblue/finsta-clone/notes.md

 * react.js with hooks, components etc.

-* react.memo (used when you do not need to re-render the DOM???)
+* react.memo (used when you do not need to re-render the DOM???it is a higher order function, used to wrap an exported thing)